Free UPS 2-Day Shipping (orders over $129 within the Contiguous USA)

 The active molecule is hypochlorous acid (HOCl).
 Hypochlorous acid is a powerful oxidant and is 100 times more efficient at killing bacteria than chlorine bleach or sodium hypochlorite (NaOCl).
 Hypochlorous acid is safe and natural.
 It is found in our blood as one of the most powerful biological oxidants generated by our white blood cells against invading pathogens.

-Yes, we have done research on the SARS-CoV-2 (COVID-19 virus) using hypochlorous acid generated from EcoloxTech systems.
-Please click here to see our research.
+Yes, we have a done a lot of research on the hypochlorous acid generated from EWCO systems.
+Please click here to see the EPA approval obtained with our research.

 How long is the disinfectant active after being generated from the Eco One system?